testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

+#### This module is INCUBATING.
+While it is ready for use and operational in the current version of Testcontainers, it is possible that it may receive breaking changes in the future.

-# Java8 MongoDbContainer to constructs a single node MongoDB replica set
+# Java8 MongoDbContainer for constructing a single node MongoDB replica set.
+To construct a multi-node MongoDB cluster, consider [mongodb-replica-set project](https://github.com/silaev/mongodb-replica-set/)

 #### Prerequisite
 - Java 8+